 As a core part of our strategy, we have developed a differentiated business model for marketing and selling high volumes of carrier and enterprise-class communications platforms.
 Our business model is driven by a large, growing and highly engaged community of service providers, distributors, value added resellers, systems integrators and corporate IT professionals, which we refer to as the Ubiquiti Community.
-The Ubiquiti Community is a critical element of our business strategy as it enables us to drive:
+The Ubiquiti Community is a one element of our business strategy as it enables us to drive:

 - Rapid customer and community driven product development.
 We have an active, loyal community built from our customers that we believe is a sustainable competitive advantage.
 Our solutions benefit from the active engagement between the Ubiquiti Community and our development engineers throughout the product development cycle, which eliminates long and expensive multistep internal processes and results in rapid introduction and adoption of our products.
 This approach significantly reduces our development costs and time to market. - Scalable sales and marketing model.
-We do not currently have, nor do we plan to hire, a direct sales force, but instead utilize the Ubiquiti Community to drive market awareness and demand for our products and solutions.
-This community-propagated viral marketing enables us to reach underserved and underpenetrated markets far more efficiently and cost-effectively than is possible through traditional sales models.
+We do not maintain the traditional direct sales force as compared to some of our competitors, but instead utilize digital marketing and the Ubiquiti Community to drive market awareness and demand for our products and solutions.
+We believe this community-propagated viral marketing enables us to reach underserved and underpenetrated markets far more efficiently and cost-effectively than is possible through traditional sales models.
 Leveraging the information transparency of the Internet allows customers to research, evaluate and validate our solutions with the Ubiquiti Community and via third party web sites.
 This allows us to operate a scalable sales and marketing model and effectively create awareness of our brand and products.
-Word of mouth referrals from the Ubiquiti Community generate high quality leads for our distributors at relatively little cost. - Self-sustaining product support.
-The engaged members of the Ubiquiti Community have enabled us to foster a large, cost efficient, highly-scalable and, we believe, self-sustaining mechanism for rapid product support and dissemination of information.

-By reducing the cost of development, sales, marketing and support we are able to eliminate traditional business model inefficiencies and offer innovative solutions with disruptive price performance characteristics to our customers.
+By reducing the cost of development, sales, marketing and support we are able to offer innovative solutions with disruptive price performance characteristics to our customers.